ne75/p2llvm/tests/hardware/README.md

 Transport self-checks precede each suite. `test_protocol.py` exercises rejection of corrupt, incomplete and stale streams.

+See the [hardware test observation protocol](PROTOCOL.md) for the exact record format, a complete transcript, value encoding, validation rules, and loader completion and failure handling.

 ```sh
 # Validate the portable fixtures and handwritten expected values on the host.
 python3 tests/hardware/run.py --mode host